Lalitsh03/upscaling-illusion/README.md

 ## Limitations

-- Benchmark data is not always directly comparable across generations — different test rigs and game mixes
+- Benchmark data is not always directly comparable across generations as there are different test rigs and game mixes
 - Upscaling boost multipliers are averages; per-game variance is high
 - Frame generation adds input latency not captured in raw FPS metrics
 - Market share data is estimated from JPR composites and Steam Hardware Survey